 What is indirect Bullying?
 Indirect bullying is also known as social or relational bullying.
-Its intention is to hurt it's victim by damaging his/her self esteem.
-This type of bullying are mostly performed by girls towards other girls.
-Majority of these cases happen in high school where young girls belong to a certain circle of friends and group making them feel superior than other.
+Its intention is to hurt its victim by damaging his/her self-esteem.
+This type of bullying is mostly performed by girls towards other girls.
+The majority of these cases happen in high school where young girls belong to a certain circle of friends and group making them feel superior.
 I can say that one perfect example of this can be seen in the movie Mean Girls.This type of bullying is not about physical confrontation, this form of bullying attacks your emotions.
 The following are the types of indirect bullying:

 Victims of Bullying Who Committed Suicide

 - 1Rehtaeh Parson was a victim of gang rape and one of the rapists took her photo while she was being raped.
 One of them distributed the pictures to their entire campus and neighborhood.
 The alleged rapist was never convicted because of the girl's reputation, and people saying that they only did it with a "slut", as the victim Rehtaeh was considered.
 This case was viewed as "your word against my word" and the police said that it was not a criminal issue, but just a community issue.A teenage rape victim died at the age of 17 after hanging herself.

 As a parent or a guardian, you should be wary of signs that a child is being bullied.
 Depending on the type of abuse a child gets, these signs may differ.
 Below are some of the indications that a child is being bullied.

 - 1Some children may hide this or make excuses that these were caused during playing.The child seems to have bruises and wounds that occur from time to time.